tonethar/IGME-330-Master/notes/node-and-web-services-2.md

 node init.js
 ```

- - Which should print out another Chuck Norris joke such as:
+ - Which should print out another "geek" joke such as:

  ```
 "Chuck Norris can do a roundhouse kick faster than the speed of light.
 This means that if you turn on a light switch, you will be dead before the lightbulb turns on."